 On March 16, communist China blocked end-to-end encryption privacy chat program Signal with its Great Firewall censorship scheme in an attempt to keep Chinese netizens welded into using Tencent’s WeChat, which heavily monitors and uses big data analysis of both domestic and foreign users to enhance censorship of topics the regime deems as a threat to its power.

-According to Chinese search engine Baidu, the CAA is a state-run company established in 1983, and is registered under the Ministry of Civil Affairs.
+According to the Chinese search engine Baidu, the CAA is a state-run company established in 1983 and is registered under the Ministry of Civil Affairs.

 The China Advertising Association approach

 Business Insider obtained documentation of the CAA’s China Advertising Identification (CAID) software development kit, which read in a Mandarin-to-English translation via Google, “Because CAID does not depend on Apple IDFA and can generate device identification ID independently of IDFA, it can be used as an alternative to device identification in iOS14.”

 “The tech spec also states (again, translated from Mandarin to English) that the CAID does not collect private data and that it only transmits an encrypted, irreversible result, which the document says would protect user privacy,” said Business Insider

 Apple enthusiast website MacRumors reported on the specifics of how CAID is to work, saying ByteDance, the parent company of the widely popular CCP-backed social video influencing app TikTok, “recommended that developers use its SDK to issue CAID1 and CAID2 identifiers.
 One is based on a user’s IP address and the other is based on the phone’s IMEI, which is a unique identification number.”

 According to MacRumors, “The CAID1 and CAID2 identifiers violate Apple’s rules because they do not ask for user permission before collecting this data.”